ryograhhh/zinktoolsx/readme.md

 ### General Questions

 **Q: Is this tool safe to use?**
-A: The tool itself is safe, but Facebook may restrict accounts that violate their ToS.
+A: The tool itself is safe and stable (v1.0.2), but Facebook may restrict accounts that violate their ToS.
 Always use dump accounts!

 **Q: Do I need to pay to use this tool?**
 A: The tool is free!
-However, there are premium plans (VIP/MAX) for lower cooldowns.
+FREE plan includes 10 cookie storage.
+MAX plan offers unlimited cookies (rental: ₱150/month or ₱250/3 months).

-**Q: How many accounts can I add?**
+**Q: How many cookies can I add?**
-A: You can add unlimited paired accounts to your database.

-**Q: What's the difference between V1 and V2?**
-A: V1 uses pages + normal accounts, V2 uses only normal accounts with EAAG tokens.
+A: FREE plan: 10 cookies max.
+MAX plan: Unlimited cookies.

+**Q: What does "ZERO DELAYS" mean?**
+A: It means shares happen instantly without any waiting time between them - maximum speed performance!

+**Q: Why do I see restriction warnings?**
+A: The tool automatically detects restricted accounts when you add cookies.
+This helps you know which accounts might not work.

 ### Technical Questions